PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

 Once downloaded, the PokerStars software installs pretty easily.
 For most users, it is not necessary to change any of the default configurations.
 Simply check the box to indicate you agree to the PokerStars PA End User License Agreement, and click on the green Install button.

 After the software has been successfully installed, players will be prompted to register a screen name and new account if they do not already have one.
 If you have a FOX Bet Pennsylvania account, simply use those credentials to log in.

 There are two Welcome Bonus codes available for PokerStars PA, one that will get you $50 in free play and the other is a first-deposit match bonus.

 STARS600to get a bonus equal to 100% of your first three PokerStars PA real money deposits up to $600.
 The qualifying deposits must be made within the first 60 days.

 Please note that if you have already made a deposit on FOX Bet, you will not be eligible for these bonuses.

 The $50 FREE PLAY bonus from PokerStars PA can be claimed as follows:

-Now, all you have to do is play one hand at cash tables.
-As soon as you do, you will receive the $50 FREE PLAY package.
+As soon as you play one hand, you will receive the $50 FREE PLAY package.
 The offer does not require any deposit, but you will need enough funds in your account to be able to join a cash game.

 In addition to the Welcome Bonuses, PokerStars PA also regularly offers other promotions and bonuses for its players.
-You can find details about the latest promotions on our PokerStars PA Bonus Code and Promotions FAQ page.
+You can find details about the latest promotions right here on our PokerStars Review.

 PokerStars, the biggest online poker operator in the world, has a fully legal and regulated site.
 PokerStars PA is a safe and secure place to play online poker in Pennsylvania.